 Amendments under consideration by the IASB

-In addition, the IASB has signalled an intention to conduct a post-implementation review, commencing in 2016.
+The IASB has signalled an intention to conduct a post-implementation review of IFRS 11, commencing in 2016.

 Publications and resources

 - IFRS in Focus Newsletter IASB issues new standard on joint arrangements summarising the requirements of IFRS 11 (PDF 69k, May 2011)